dh1tw/goHamlib/README.md

 [Hamlib](http://hamlib.org).
 The binding has been hand written in order to provide a golang idiomatic API but staying also close as possible to [hamlib's C API](http://hamlib.sourceforge.net/manuals/3.0.1/index.html).
-Execpt of hamlib, goHamlib has no other external dependencies.
+Except of Hamlib (C), goHamlib has no other external dependencies.

 goHamlib is compatible with both, Hamlib 1.2.x and 3.x.